 Amy McAbee Cummings joined the RTC as Director of Planning in 2010.
 She has experience in comprehensive planning, project development, community outreach, and performance-based planning.
 Amy is responsible for managing the agency's metropolitan planning organization program.
 In this capacity, she develops and manages the Regional Transportation Plan, Regional Transportation Improvement Program, Public Participation Program, multimodal corridor studies, and other interdisciplinary analyses that guide project development and transportation planning.
 She is also experienced in developing environmental documents under the National Environmental Policy Act and has helped the RTC better link planning and NEPA and planning and project development.

-Amy has an undergraduate degree from Florida State University, a Master of Community Planning from the University of Maryland at College Park, and is working toward a masters degree in transportation history at the University of Nevada, Reno.
+Amy has an undergraduate degree from Florida State University, a Master of Community Planning from the University of Maryland at College Park, and a masters degree in transportation history from the University of Nevada, Reno.
 She is a certified planner by the American Institute of Certified Planners and is a Leadership in Energy and Environmental Design (LEED) accredited professional.